opkpEh/nomouse/README.md

+# About
+NoMouse is a keyboard-driven Chrome extension designed to reduce reliance on the mouse while browsing.

+## Shortcuts

 | Key     | What it does                 |
 | ------- | ---------------------------- |
 | **1–5** | Open 1st → 5th Google result |